Copyright © James Weis / Grant Atkinson

 Atkinson Photography and Safaris adheres to and strives to enforce the following protocol on its safaris, such that the welfare of animals is always put first.

-- The safety and comfort of wildlife is paramount.
+- The safety and comfort of wildlife are paramount.

 - We use great care in approaching animals in order to minimize any disturbance or disruption to their lives.